Michigan Motorcycle Accident Lawyer

 What is No-Fault reform for motorcycles in Michigan?

-As of July 2020, Michigan’s so-called “No-Fault reform” limits medical coverage for injured bikers.
+As of July 2020, Michigan’s “No-Fault reform” limits medical coverage for injured bikers.

 So even if you’re severely injured by an automobile, your care could be cut off prematurely if that driver only opted for the minimum coverage.
 It’s an insult after injury and abandons vulnerable accident victims.